rycwilson/drag-race/README.md

   the start line visually

 ## Properties

-* An engine that produces some power
+* An engine that produces some power and may be started and stopped
 * Mass
 * A drag coefficient